Antelopes

 During the annual migration, wildebeest and plains zebras quench their thirst in the Grumeti River, Serengeti National Park.
 (Photos copyright © by Kaj Halberg)

-These large antelopes, comprising three species, live in dry savanna, semi-desert, and river valleys of sub-Saharan Africa.
-One species, the Bangweulu tsessebe (D. superstes), was described as late as 2003.
-It is restricted to the Bangweulu Swamps of northern Zambia.
+These large antelopes, comprising two species, live in dry savanna, semi-desert, and river valleys of sub-Saharan Africa.

 Damaliscus lunatus